MDeanLindsay/Share-A-Sale/README.md

 Automating the auditing of affiliate marketer commissions.

 ## Situation
 We use Share-A-Sale for affiliate link marketing.
-Antiquated product, but simple and generally works.
+Not the best UI, but low fees/no contract, simple to set up, and generally works.
 Returning customer sales recieve a 10% commission rate, new customer sales recieve a 30% commission rate.

 ## Problem